sauravb777/Conversational-Computational-Empathy/README.md

 The main objective of this project is:

 - To understand and interpret the intentions and emotions expressed by customers during a call
 - To use this understanding to generate empathetic and appropriate responses

 ---

 ## System Pipeline

-1. Speech-to-Text Conversion
-   Customer call audio is transcribed into text.
+1. Speech transcription input
+   The already transcribed call text is used as input.

-2. Text Processing
+2. Text processing
    The text is cleaned and prepared for model input.

-3. Transformer-based Analysis
+3. Transformer-based analysis
    - Intent detection
    - Sentiment analysis

-4. Response Generation
+4. Response generation
-   Generates empathetic and context-aware replies.
+   The system generates empathetic and context-aware replies.

-5. Text-to-Speech Output
+5. Text-to-speech output
-   Converts the response back to audio with a natural delay (approximately 2 seconds pause threshold).
+   The response is converted back to audio with a natural pause threshold of approximately 2 seconds.

 ---

 ## Architecture

-- Transformer-based Neural Networks
+- Transformer-based neural networks
 - NLP pipeline for intent and sentiment analysis
-- Integrated speech processing (Speech-to-Text and Text-to-Speech)
+- Integrated speech processing using text-to-speech

 ---

 ## Key Features

 - Context-aware understanding of conversations
 - Emotionally aware response generation
-- End-to-end conversational pipeline (STT → NLP → TTS)
+- End-to-end conversational pipeline
-- Simulated natural conversational flow
+- Natural conversational flow simulation

 ---

 ## Applications

-- Customer Support Automation
+- Customer support automation
-- Call Center Assistance
+- Call center assistance
-- AI-based Conversational Agents
+- AI-based conversational agents

 ---

 ## Tech Stack

 - Python
 - Transformer-based NLP models
-- Speech-to-Text (STT)
+- Speech-to-Text input handling
-- Text-to-Speech (TTS)
+- Text-to-Speech output generation

 ---

 ## Future Work

+- Real-time conversion of live calls to text
 - Integration of fraud detection from conversational patterns
-- Real-time deployment with streaming audio
 - Multilingual support
 - Improved response generation using advanced language models

 ---

 ## Authors

 - Saurav Bhandari
 - Sijan Bhattarai
 - Satyam Ghimire
 - Birat Paudel